eraofchaos/eraofchaos.github.io/units/Stone Elemental.md

 ---
 title: "Stone Elemental"
 permalink: /units/Stone Elemental/
-excerpt: "The Stone Elemental is a fusion of multiple minerals created through geological processes.
+excerpt: "Units The Stone Elemental is a fusion of multiple minerals created through geological processes.
 It will split into smaller Stone Elementals, who will continue fighting."
 unitID: 905
 last_modified_at: 2020-12-01
 lang: en